marymnis/todo-list/README.md

 - Code in English
 - REST
 - Tests
-- README with instructions to run your code
+- README with instructions about how to run your code

 Nice to have: